Understanding Medical Malpractice Tail Coverage

 You already know that medical malpractice insurance is a doctor’s safety net, but what happens when your policy ends?
 This is where malpractice tail coverage, also known as optional extended reporting period coverage, steps in.
 This valuable add-on protects you from claims filed after your primary policy expires, for incidents that occurred while the policy was active.

-Think of tail coverage as an extended warranty for medical malpractice insurance.
-It safeguards medical professionals from future claims arising from past work, even if they’re filed after your policy expires.
+Think of tail coverage as an extended warranty for your medical malpractice insurance.
+It safeguards you from future claims arising from your past work, even if they’re filed after your policy expires.
 In some cases medical malpractice lawsuits can take years or longer to surface.
-Without tail coverage, physicians and doctors could face personal liability for claims tied to their past work, even if their policy has expired.
+Without tail coverage, you could be held personally liable for a claim arising from your past work, even if your policy has expired.

 See Also: Common Myths and Frequently Asked Questions About Tail Coverage